NWaaS: A Non-Intrusive and Privacy-Preserving Watermarking-as-a-Service System with Adaptive Resource Scheduling: Experimental Evaluation

 \subsubsection{Watermark Verification in the Original Model}

-For the original model verification, where the threshold is $0.95$ according to (\ref{eq:verify_m}), we observe that $\mathtt{NCC}=0.99 > 0.95$ for $15$ out of $16$ experiments, while only in Task $9$ when protecting OneRestore \cite{guo2024onerestore_Victim}, $\mathtt{NCC}=0.86 < 0.95$, indicating the effectiveness of proposed $\mathtt{ShadowMark}$ across a wide range of tasks and models.
+For the original model verification, where the threshold is $0.95$ according to (\ref{eq:verify_m}), we observe that $\mathtt{NCC}=0.99 > 0.95$ for $15$ out of $16$ experiments, while only in Task $9$ when protecting OneRestore~\cite{guo2024onerestore_Victim}, $\mathtt{NCC}=0.86 < 0.95$.
+It can be seen from Fig.~\ref{fig:qualitative_shadowmark} (d) that the extracted mark from OneRestore, i.e., $\mathbb{D}_{\tilde{\delta}}(\mathbb{M}_{{\theta}}(\mathbb{G}_{\tilde{\gamma}}(\mathsf{k})))$, has relatively the lowest visual quality, but it still resembles the ``COPYRIGHT'' information.
+We note that OneRestore is based on Transformer, but this problem does not exist for the other $2$ Transformer-based models, i.e., MAT \cite{li2022mat_Victim_MAT} and SwinIR \cite{liang2021swinir_Victim}.
+This indicates that although $\mathtt{ShadowMark}$ is applicable to diverse types of DNNs, watermarking performance can be affected by the specific architecture of the protected model.

+Additionally, we evaluate the specificity of $\mathtt{ShadowMark}$ using near-neighbor checkpoints of OneRestore and an independently trained model on RESIDE \cite{li2018benchmarking}, with the quantitative results reported in Table~\ref{tab:rebuttal_near_neighbor}.
+The independently trained model yields a low $\mathtt{NCC}$ of $0.458$, firmly ruling out false positives.
+For sibling checkpoints from the identical training pipeline, early epochs yield minimal responses ($\mathtt{NCC} < 0.24$), while late-stage sibling checkpoints (Epochs $40$--$70$, $90$) exhibit moderately elevated responses.
+This suggests that while strict authorization is exclusively granted to the exact target checkpoint (Epoch 80, $\mathtt{NCC}=0.866$), the partial manifold overlap enables the tracing of unauthorized leakages of intermediate sibling models.